jfroelich/rss-reader/src/color/readme.md

-Provides basic color utilties
+The color module provides basic color utilities and a simple color data type.

-A color is represented by a signed 32 bit integer, the javascript primitive.
-Some online stuff provides this is basically a vector.
+A color is represented by a 32 bit integer, the javascript primitive.
+Some online reading shows that this is basically a vector of four items.
 A vector's items are called components.
 This is why, when referring to red or blue parts of a color, they are sometimes called components.

+The use of 32 bits restricts the detail of the color.
+Components are rounded to whole numbers (integers).
+There are more detailed color spaces, but that is currently outside the scope.
+There is also the psychological factor, that people can only perceive so much color detail.
+There is a limit to the benefit of being more specific.
+But really, it is just the rounding.
+By working with integers this affords the module several things, chiefly that it can pack all four components into a 4 byte integer, and does not so quickly need to use an object.

+I went with integer because I think it is more efficient.
+Note that this is a premature opt.
+Primitives are copied by value as arguments so there is entirely the possibility this hurts performance.
+But I am fascinated by the idea of avoiding the numerous object/array allocations that would otherwise occur, and I don't find the downsides of having to use function accessors to be a big deal, so I am sticking with this opinionated choice for now.
+This way has been done before, and is still pretty simple.
+I also like continually testing my knowledge of bit operations, with which I continue to struggle.

+I could do bit manip but boxed, where I have a `Color` object with an integer value property, but I still think I am going to stick with prims.

+The truth is really that this is an exercise of me doing bit operations, and to learn about how computers typically work with colors.

 # About the contrast calculation

+So, interestingly enough, a lot of this lib is dealing with readability and concerns over content accessibility (e.g. for users with vision difficulty).
+I am using it for a slightly different purpose.

+I would eventually like to learn more about the reasons behind this formula.

 http://www.w3.org/TR/2008/REC-WCAG20-20081211/#contrast-ratiodef